Universal City Zoo: History

 The Universal zoo was one of the earliest parts of the film operation that Carl Laemmle sent out to the west coast, and one of the first pieces developed within the Universal City he opened in 1915.
 According to one scholar, avoiding the oversight of east-coast animal welfare groups was one of the many motives for moving the film industry out west.
 The so-called Universal Oak Crest ranch zoo located at the old Providencia Ranch began with what would today be called a petting zoo of domestic animals (goats, sheep, a pig and horses) and rapidly expanded to include a menagerie of wild animals, supposedly including "lions, tigers, bears, pumas, leopards, jaguars and other wild denizens of the tropical forests."
-In May 1914, two lionesses and leopard got in a half-hour-long fight when a chute was left open between cages; one of the lionnesses was severely injured.
+In May 1914, two lionesses and leopard got in a half-hour-long fight when a chute was left open between cages; one of the lionesses was severely injured.
 In July 1914, shaving the camels for "sanitary reasons" yielded camel hair that was sold for $350.
 As Carol Weld put it in 1939, “Among the oak trees, desert scenes, and other natural beauties to be found on the far outskirts of Los Angeles was established a good-sized zoo."

 When Universal City held its grand opening at the current location (at what was then called Lankershim) on March 15, 1915, the dedicated zoo and arena for filming were a major attraction for the thousands of invited guests.
 Admission to the studio tour, including the zoo, cost 25¢ in 1915.
 The tour included a box lunch and attracted an average of 500 visitors a day.
 Visiting dignitaries, such as Henry Ford or the chairman of the Canadian Censor Board, were frequently given tours and photo opportunities with the famous animals.
 Universal City in 1915 also reportedly had a stable with 500 horses, along with a studio blacksmith and saddlery.
 The 400 acre studio was wild even without the addition of African lions and leopards—"jackrabbits and mountain lions still roamed it."
 In 1916, someone brought a black diamond rattlesnake to the zoo; De Rosselli supposedly "performed the operation of removing the poison sack from its mouth and now it is destined to be an actor."
 During a zoo baby boom in 1917, an entertainment writer made a reference that pointed to the fraught social politics of the nadir of American race relations era: "There is no race suicide evidence about Universal City Zoo.
 The troop of youngsters there include a leopard, three lions, four huskies, seven wolves, camel, cinnamon bear, and three goats, all under four weeks of age."